 Credit scores are calculated based on the information in your credit report, so it’s important to check your credit report and ensure that all the information is correct and isn’t negatively affecting your credit score.

 A credit report is a detailed record of someone’s credit history and is prepared by a credit bureau.
-In Canada, one of two major credit-reporting agencies maintains your credit report.
+In Canada, one of two major credit bureaus (aka credit-reporting agencies) maintains your credit report.
 It could either be Equifax Canada or TransUnion Canada.
-Getting this report is free of charge and you can do so by visiting their websites.

 You will officially have a credit report once you apply for credit or borrow money for the first time.
-Your credit report includes all pertinent financial information, including:
+Your credit report includes pertinent financial information such as: